NCPC Reunifies 1,364 Children In 3 Years - UrduPoint

 NCPC Reunifies 1,364 Children In 3 Years

+National Child Protection Center (NCPC) has reunified 1,364 children in three years from 2015 to 2018 as the Ministry of Human Rights( MoHR) has made significant progress in protecting child rights in the country

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Dec, 2020 ) :National Child Protection Center (NCPC) has reunified 1,364 children in three years period from 2015 to 2018 as the Ministry of Human Rights( MoHR) has made significant progress in protecting child rights in the country.
+ISLAMABAD (UrduPoint / Pakistan Point News - 2nd Jan, 2021 ) :National Child Protection Center (NCPC) has reunified 1,364 children in three years from 2015 to 2018 as the Ministry of Human Rights( MoHR) has made significant progress in protecting child rights in the country.

 According to document issued by MoHR, Zainab Alert, Recovery and Response Bill, Ban on Child Labour in ICT had already been enacted to protect the rights of children during the year 2020.